Donald Trump wades into Britain's 'interesting' Brexit crisis

 “As you know they want to do trade with the United States, and I think there is an opportunity for a very big trade deal at some point in the near future.
 And we will see how that works out.”

-Trump was asked about reports that he had cast Meghan Markle, wife of Prince Harry, as “nasty” for criticizing him.
+Trump was asked about reports that he had cast Meghan Markle, wife of Prince Harry, as “nasty” for criticising him.

 “No, I made no bad comment,” Trump told reporters.
 On Twitter he said: “I never called Meghan Markle “nasty.”
 Made up by the Fake News Media, and they got caught cold!”